boonebgorges/invite-anyone/readme.txt

 = 0.3.2 =
 * Made it possible to use the plugin with friends component turned off
 * Turned off Site Wide Only to remove PHP errors on some subdomain blogs

+= 0.3.3 =
+* Fixed bug that kept non-active users from appearing in member list